opendocsg/slw-judgments-backfill/2018_SGCA_42/report.md

 1       The suit from which the present appeal arose was instituted by the Singapore Shooting Association (“SSA”) against the Singapore Rifle Association (“SRA”) for, among other things, the recovery of vacant possession of the land and premises at 990 Old Choa Chu Kang Road, Singapore 699814, known as the National Shooting Centre (“the Premises”).
 SRA counterclaimed against SSA to seek compensation for the losses caused by two floods that occurred at the Premises on 24 December 2014 and 3 May 2015 (respectively, “the 1st Flood” and “the 2nd Flood”), allegedly due to SSA’s negligence in, _inter alia_ , maintaining the condition and ensuring the safety of the Premises.
 Subsequently, SSA withdrew its claim against SRA, leaving only SRA’s counterclaim to proceed to trial.

 2       The High Court judge (“the Judge”) dismissed SRA’s counterclaim in relation to the 1st Flood on the ground that although SSA had breached its duty to take reasonable care to maintain the condition and ensure the safety of the Premises arising from the renovation works (which included alteration works) carried out there, that breach had not caused the 1st Flood.
 She allowed, however, SRA’s counterclaim in relation to the 2nd Flood and awarded SRA damages of $4,708.
 With regard to costs, the Judge held that SRA, despite succeeding in its counterclaim in respect of the 2nd Flood, should pay costs to SSA fixed at $85,600, plus reasonable disbursements, because SRA was unsuccessful in its counterclaim in relation to the 1st Flood, which was the main claim at the trial, and the sum awarded to SRA for its counterclaim in relation to the 2nd Flood was minimal.
-The decision of the Judge is reported as _Singapore Shooting Association v Singapore Rifle Association_ [2017] SGHC 266 (“the GD”).
+The decision of the Judge is reported as _Singapore Shooting Association v Singapore Rifle Association_ <span class="citation">[2017] SGHC 266</span> (“the GD”).
 SRA appealed against that part of the Judge’s decision pertaining to the counterclaim in respect of the 1st Flood and the costs order.

 3       After hearing the parties’ oral submissions on 8 May 2018, we dismissed SRA’s appeal and held that SSA was not liable in negligence in respect of the 1st Flood.
 Contrary to the Judge’s holding, SSA could not be said to have _breached_ any duty of care that it owed to SRA.
 Furthermore, SSA’s actions did not _cause_ the losses that SRA complained of.
 In these grounds, we explain the reasons for our decision, as well as discuss the law on occupiers’ liability and clarify how that law should be applied in the present case.